-In response to the current housing challenges, the Human Settlements Directorate of the City of Cape Town has implemented certain interventions based on respective housing programmes and these are discussed below.
+In an attempt to respond to the current housing challenges and to realise the progressive right to adequate housing, the Human Settlements Directorate of the City of Cape Town has implemented a number of interventions and will continue to do so within its available resources.
+The respective housing programmes and interventions for the period 2022/23 - 2026-27 are discussed below.

 Notably, the provision of state-subsidised housing is one of government's core pro-poor programmes adopted in 1994.
 This programme helps households to access housing opportunities with secure tenure in the form of ownership or rental tenure.
 Although the initial housing programmes have dealt largely with the poorest households (those earning less than R3 500 per month), there was a realisation that a greater focus is also necessary for middle-income households (those earning between R3 501 and R22 000 per month).
-For this reason, the City has implemented a range of housing options - aligned with the National Housing Code 2009 - which includes the Integrated Residential Development Programme (that develops BNG housing typology), the UISP, community residential units (known as public rental housing), the First Home Finance Programme12, and the Social Housing Programme, amongst others.
+For this reason, the City has implemented a range of housing options - aligned with the National Housing Code 2009 - which includes the Integrated Residential Development Programme (that develops BNG housing typology), the UISP, community residential units (known as public rental housing), the First Home Finance Programme6, and the Social Housing Programme, amongst others.